Govt. Tourism License 3195/080/81

 • One strong sherpa helper for carrying your baggage (1 porter for 2 clients)

-• Hill Sherpa Trekking first aid kit by guide.
+• Hill Sherpa Trekking first aid kit by a guide.

 • Water purification tablets for tap water ensure safe drinking water throughout the journey.

-• Helicopter service will covered by your travel insurance, incase of Emergency.
+• Helicopter service will be covered by your travel insurance, in case of an Emergency.

 • All government taxes and official expenses.